mk4482623-dot/MLOps/README.md

 docker run --rm mlops-task
 ```

+---

-## Problem on Docker Execution
+## Docker Execution Problem

-Due to local system-level permission constraints, Docker Desktop could not be fully configured on machine.

-However, the Dockerfile is implemented following standard practices and has been verified logically.
-The container should build and run successfully in any standard Docker-enabled environment.
+Due to system-level permission constraints, Docker Desktop could not be executed locally.
+However, the Dockerfile follows standard practices and should run correctly in any Docker-enabled environment.

-## Features

-* Config-driven pipeline(YAML)
-* Deterministic execution using seed
-* Rolling mean computation
-* Binary signal generation
-* Structured metrics output(JSON)
-* Detailed logging for observability
-* Docker-ready deployment
+---

 ## Example Output